SeanABoyer/seanaboyer.github.io/_posts/2019-01-09-ServiceNow-Tracking-UpdateSets.md

 On the Local Update Set table, one is to document the creation of a new Update set and the other is to document an update to the update set.
 On the Remote Update set table, one is to document the additon of a new environment and the other is to document the removal of a environment.

 Both the scripted Rest Services and Busines Rules all point back to a UST script include. the UST script include is an extension of the USTCore Script include so that, if needed extra logic can be added without messing with core code.
+This contains all of the logic for the application.

 ## Moving an Update Set From Dev to Prod (With Pictures)
 1. Create an Update Set in Dev.
 (Not linking to a Task)